 And then jumped right into it by sharing the elements that we and students need to think about when looking at a portrait or painting:

 - artistic style

-Like any other primary source, we need to train our students to look at these elements when we give them images or when they find images.
+Like any other primary source, we need to train our students to look at these elements when we give them images or when they find images on their own.
 She did say that some portraits “lend themselves to a richer conversation” and shared an example by demonstrating what she calls the 30 Second Look strategy.
 Briana asked us to look at a projected image of the 1796 Gilbert Stuart portrait of George Washington.

 But only for 30 seconds.
 And in that 30 seconds, we needed to try and remember as many details about the image as possible.

-She then ask to turn away from the image and began to ask us a series of questions.
+She then instructed us to turn away from the image and began to ask us a series of questions.
 (You could do the same thing by giving each kid or group of kids a copy of the image and then ask them to turn the image over at their desks.)